DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-02-08-adieu-sister.md

 We are like 2 travelers crossing path, exchanging stories across sparks of bonfire...
-Under the starry night, pushing away the threat of cold and darkness’ ire
+Under the starry night, pushing away the threat of cold and darkness’s ire

 I re-read this poem and man, it is too mushy...